Cadek2002/Cadek2002/README.md

 <h1> Cayden Koweck </h1>

-- 👀 I’m interested in back-end development and datamanagement solutions.
+- 👀 I’m interested in full-stack development and data management solutions.
-- 🌱 I’m currently learning SQL, HTML/CSS/JavaScript (again) and brushing off my Java Skills with a multithreading project.
+- 🌱 I’m currently learning, React and Angular and building an app with Native Android Development (Jetpack-Compose, Java, Gradle).
 - 📫 How to reach me: cadek2024@gmail.com

   I'm a software developer and Junior at Wayne State University.
 Looking for an opportunity to learn new skills and industry-relevant technologies.